findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ### State Machine

-First level is the **states**, which are the primary building blocks of the machine.
+The first level is the **states**, which are the primary building blocks of the machine.
 A machine has one or more states.
-During the execution the machine can be only one state at the time.
+During the execution, the machine can be in only one state at a time.
 Sub- or embedded states aren't supported because they are only convenient, not mandatory.
-Also parallel states are out-scoped.
+Also, parallel states are out-scoped.

-**One of the states must be market as `initial`**.
+**One of the states must be marketed as `initial`**.
 Every chatbot conversation runs its own state machine instance, and the current implementation of machine termination *terminates all running instances* of the machine. **The state machine can have multiple termination states.**

 > **Note**, because the final multi-tenant deployment model is still open, and
-> we haven't decided the persistence model, we recommend to be extra careful
+> we have yet to decide on the persistence model, we recommend being extra careful
 > with the state machine termination.
-Even thought, termination is especially
+Even though the ending is especially
 > convenient for the [*one-time scripts*](#issuing-example).

-Each state can include relations to other states including itself.
+Each state can include relations to other states, including itself.
 These relations are **state-transitions** which include:
 - **a trigger event**
 - **send events**